Yu-Tao-5/DMP/README.md

 Contains the **original collected data sources** related to DMP documents before preprocessing.

 **processed_data/**
-Contains the **cleaned and structured dataset** used for machine learning experiments.
+Contains the **cleaned DMP documents and structured JSON files** used for machine learning experiments.
-These files are **not included in the public repository due to privacy restrictions**.
+The transformed dataset files are **not included in the public repository due to privacy restrictions**.

 **data_processing.ipynb**
 Documents the **data cleaning, transformation, and structuring process** used to convert raw DMP documents into a machine-learning-ready dataset.